 - Total Ranked Keywords

-- The Top 5 Keywords They Rank For
+- Top 5 Keywords Blogs Rank For

 - Publish Date

-3. Determine Which Posts Needs Attention
+3. Determine Which Posts Need Attention

-4. Develop A Schedule To Integrate Updated & Future Content
+4. Develop a Schedule to Integrate Updated & Future Content

 Following your evaluation of the blog posts and determining their urgency, the posts need to be updated.
 Luckily, you do not need to do it all at once.
 In fact, it is crucial that you maintain a schedule of new content creation as well as updating the outdated content.
-Because of this, you will need to develop a schedule that integrates your old content updating and new content creation together.
+Because of this, you will need to develop a schedule that integrates updating your old content and new content creation together.

 However, we must warn you that there are a few exceptions to this.
 If your outdated content has any of the following, we suggest that you update it immediately.